-The size of the liquid funds throughout the year of 2021 was in line with the relevant target set in the strategy, to cover the financing needs of the next 9-12-month period at any time.
-Throughout the year 2021, the total liquid funds maintained well above the said threshold, covering the financing needs of more than the next 9-month period and providing the flexibility to the Government to decide the appropriate timing to access the market as well as to cope with unexpected events and specifically with the uncertainty of the development of the Covid-19 pandemic.
-The strong cash position is expected to support the Government to cope with the uncertainty caused by the Russia-Ukraine military conflict in early 2022.
+The size of the liquid funds throughout the year of 2022 was in line with the relevant target set in the strategy, to cover the financing needs of the next 6-9-month period at any time.
+Throughout the year 2022, the total liquid funds maintained well above the said threshold, covering the financing needs of more than the next 9-month period and providing the flexibility to the Government to decide the appropriate timing to access the market as well as to cope with any unexpected events.
+The strong cash position is expected to support the Government to cope with the uncertainty caused by the Russia-Ukraine military conflict launched in early 2022 and the effects of sanctions on Russia to global economy.

-Moreover, the target for the total foreign exchange exposure has been achieved to date.
+Moreover, the target for the total foreign exchange exposure has been achieved up to date.
 The approach, generally followed, is to go for euro denominated debt issuances only.
 Since April 2020 the total foreign exchange exposure equals to zero.

 The debt metrics comply with the target set for floating-fixed interest rate composition.
 Securities are generally issued in fixed interest rate form only.
 There is no outstanding marketable debt in floating or index type of interest.
 There is a sizeable share of outstanding debt in floating interest rates, mainly due to disbursements of ESM loan and to a lesser extent to a number of loans granted by European Investment Bank (EIB) and Council of Europe Development Bank (CEB).
-The total of the said debt with floating interest rates formed 29 percent of the outstanding public debt at the end of 2021.
+The total of the said debt with floating interest rates formed 30 percent of the outstanding public debt at the end of 2022, however the interest rate risk stemming from the floating rate debt is limited due to the low interest rate of loans granted by ESM.
 The variable rate debt is anticipated to decline from 2025 onwards with the gradual redemption of the instalments payable to ESM.